 What happens in a group?

-Our Support Groups are tailored to meet the needs of participants and may vary accordingly.
-Support Groups tend to include a combination of:
+Our support groups are run to meet the needs of participants, and may vary accordingly.
+Support Group sessions include a combination of:

-- Facilitated discussion, on topics relevant to people within the group
+- Facilitated discussion, focusing on topics relevant to those present

-- Skills training or activities, to provide people with tools to assist with managing feelings and experiences outside of the group
+- Skills training and/or activities that provide people with the tools to assist in managing their feelings and experiences

-Over time, these help with the processing of complex grief and the development of coping strategies to support recovery.
+Over time the discussion, activities and support offered during group sessions help with the processing of grief and aid in the development of coping strategies.
+They support recovery, while providing an outlet.

 Who facilitates a group?

-The Network Support Collective is the name given to this the group of facilitators and co-facilitators contracted by The Network to run our bereavement support groups throughout the Hawkesbury, Penrith and Blue Mountains local government areas.
-They are a diverse group of people who collectively hold a wide range of clinical skills, life experience and lived experience.
-Collectively, this creates a dynamic and powerful team to support people at their time of greatest need.
+The Network Support Collective is the name given to the group of facilitators and co-facilitators contracted by The Network to run our bereavement support groups.
+They are a diverse group of people coming from a number of professional backgrounds, and who collectively hold a wide range of clinical skills, life experience and lived experience.
+Together, they create a dynamic and powerful team who support people in their time of greatest need.